alejandro-ortiz3/alejandro-ortiz3/README.md

 ## About Me

 Hi!
-I'm a Computer Science student at Northeastern University and TypeScript enthusiast.
+I'm a <em>Computer Science</em> student at <em>Northeastern University</em> and TypeScript enthusiast.
 I love crafting polished, performant user interfaces.
 Passionate about creating web experiences that are visually stunning, intuitive to use, and technically excellent.

 Beautiful design 🤝 fast code.
 <br />